andylockran/bushwood-timelapse/doc/decisions/0004-google-authentication-details-using-the-oauth2-library.md

-# 4. Will use Conbra Config to persist my Google authentication details using the oauth2 library
+# 4. Will persist my Google authentication details using the oauth2 library

 Date: 2025-01-11